Tom Ah Chee: Georgie Pie

-Later life
+Later life and legacy

-Chee stepped down from Foodtown in 1980 and retired altogether two years later.
+Ah Chee stepped down from Foodtown in 1980 and retired altogether two years later.
 By this time, the annual revenue of Progressive Enterprises was NZ$200,000,000.
 He retained shares in the company although these were sold a few years later.
-In his retirement, Chee acted as a mentor for Chinese in the region.
+In his retirement, Ah Chee acted as a mentor for Chinese in the region.
 In his final years he developed liver cancer and this led to his death on 18 March 2000.
-Survived by his wife and four daughters, he is buried at Purewa Cemetery in Meadowbank.
-He was posthumously inducted into the New Zealand Business Hall of Fame.
+He was buried at Purewa Cemetery in Meadowbank.
+In 2002, Chee was posthumously inducted into the New Zealand Business Hall of Fame.
+Ah Chee's wife, Molly Ah Chee, died in 2025.

-After Chee departed the company, Foodtown and Georgie Pie continued expand over the next few years.
+After Ah Chee departed the company, Foodtown and Georgie Pie continued expand over the next few years.
 Georgie Pie, having a network of 32 restaurants at its maximum, encountered financial difficulties in the 1990s and was sold in 1996 to McDonalds.
 It ceased operations two years later.
 Foodtown had over 30 supermarkets by 2008 but the brand's identity was lost in 2009 when Progressive Enterprises rebranded their stores as Countdown supermarkets.

-In 2002, Ah Chee was posthumously inducted into the New Zealand Business Hall of Fame.